 You can use PLT shutdown (PLTSD) programs in a similar way to disable the user exits during CICS shutdown.

 Chapter 9.
 Problem determination for data tables

-This chapter describes the trace and dump information that is produced by CICS to help you determine the cause of a problem with data tables under these headings:
+Use the trace and dump information that is produced by CICS to help you determine the cause of a problem with data tables.